AvatarHurden/DayByDay/README.md

-# DayOneWindows
+# DayByDay
-A Day One app for Windows
+A journaling program.